-Templeton Rye Whiskey emulates its Prohibition-era recipe.
-Spirit of York 100% Rye Whisky shows off its Canadian roots…both are gifts of high rye whiskey
+Templeton Rye Whiskey copies its Prohibition-era whiskey recipe.
+Spirit of York 100% Rye Whisky shows off its Canadian roots.
+Both are excellent high rye whiskey gifts!

 On to the tasting notes!